eduardoviscencio/compaqi-test-backend/README.md

 - **GET** `/api/locations` - Fetch all locations
 - **POST** `/api/locations` - Create new location (with validation)
 - **DELETE** `/api/locations/:id` - Delete location by ID
-- All routes protected by JWT authentication middleware
+- All routes are publicly accessible but require Google OAuth JWT authentication
+- Users can add, update, and delete locations if their token contains valid Google OAuth structure

 ### 7. Type System